 Notes of chapter: Comparing Quantities are presented below.
-Indepth notes along with worksheets and NCERT Solutions for Class 8.
+Indepth notes along with worksheets and NCERT Solutions.

 Equivalent ratios are those which represent the same relationship between the numbers of ratios.